 Rhode Island overall has comparable digital access as the nation, and these findings are generally consistent across all counties except Providence.
 While a similar proportion of Providence County residents have a computer device and/or internet subscription compared to the state, fewer residents own a computer or have broadband internet.
-This disparity is of particular concern in Central Falls, where only 68% of households have broadband internet.
+This disparity is of particular concern in the Central Falls area, where only 68% of households have broadband internet.